 - Intraoperative techniques for device implantation

 - Postoperative care of complex aortic patients

-In addition to the endovascular experience, the fellow is encouraged to participate in other open surgical aortic cases.
+In addition to the endovascular experience, you are encouraged to participate in other open surgical aortic cases.

-The fellow completes a three-month rotation under the supervision of Gustavo S. Oderich, M.D., director of the Vascular Surgery Advanced Aortic Fellowship.
-Fellows may have the opportunity to participate in aortic cases with all of the faculty members in the Division of Vascular and Endovascular Surgery during their three-month fellowship.
+You will complete a three-month rotation under the supervision of Randall De Martino, M.D, director of the Vascular Surgery Advanced Aortic Fellowship.
+You may have the opportunity to participate in aortic cases with all of the faculty members in the Division of Vascular and Endovascular Surgery during their three-month fellowship.

 Education is enhanced by selected lectures given by consultants at Mayo Clinic and through the visiting faculty member program.
 The Division of Vascular and Endovascular Surgery invites several prominent surgeons to Mayo Clinic each year.

 The aortic program currently has 20 industry- and physician-sponsored clinical trials.
 The data is collected prospectively and entered in a Web-based Medidata Rave database.
 The fellow is offered the opportunity to assist in ongoing and new research projects.

 There is no call requirement during the Vascular Surgery Advanced Aortic Fellowship.

 There are several multidisciplinary and vascular surgery conferences each week, including: